pdjr-beatrice/log/README.md

 All log system scripts take a __-h__ option which displays the script's comprehensive manual page: the following descriptions do not address all available options.

 ## Using `log-update` to maintain the log

-The `log-update` script is exclusively responsible for updating daily log files by executing the Signal K enquiries identified in the log configuration file, automatically creating new log files when necessary and writing data into the current daily log.
+The `log-update` script is exclusively responsible for updating daily log files by executing the enquiries identified in the log configuration file and writing recovered data into the current daily log.

-When a new log file is created, enquiries in any "INIT" paragraph in the log configuration file are automatically executed.
+Each day on its first execution after midnight, the script will execute the queries defined in the log configuration file's INIT paragraph and so create a new log file for the upcoming day.

 In normal use, `log-update` takes one or more paragraph names as its argument(s) and processes the selected enquiries into log entries.

-It usually makes sense to schedule execution of the update script: indeed, if the log system is being used to track vessel movements, then scheduling is pretty-much mandatory and the frequency of script execution will determine the resolution of the logged track.
+It usually makes sense to schedule automatic execution of the update script: indeed, if the log system is being used to track vessel movements, then scheduling is pretty-much mandatory and the frequency of script execution will determine the resolution of the logged track.

-The `log-update` script will only write values returned from the Signal K server to the log file if they differ from the most recent previously logged value.
+The `log-update` script will only write values returned from the Signal K server to the log file if they differ from the most recently logged value of the same type.
+In this way, log files do not fill with redundant data.

 On _Beatrice_ `log-update` is executed in response to the following `crontab`
 entries: